Wyoming Big Horn Mountain Riding Guest Ranch

 The local cowboys seldom lope their horses in these areas because it is considered dangerous for both horse and rider.
 Their preferred gait is a fast trot to cover long distances in a safe manner.

-It is also important to bear in mind that the lowest elevation we ride is 4,200 feet in the valley.
+It is also important to bear in mind that the lowest elevation we ride is at 4,200 feet in the valley.
 During the full day rides in summer and fall, we operate at elevations between 6,800 and 11,000 feet.
 Even the best horse will not lope very long at these elevations.
-Please consider that during some of the advanced full-day rides, your mount will need to last 6 to 8 hours and your horse also needs to last the entire riding season.
+Please consider that during some of the advanced full-day rides, your mount will need to last 6 to 8 hours a day in addition to lasting an entire riding season.
 Our wranglers know where there are safe areas to lope or go faster.

 Control over your horse

-The faster you go, the more proactive and defensive the riding needs to be.
+The faster you go, the more proactive and defensive your riding needs to be.
 Horseback riding is a sport that holds more risks than playing cards.

-Although we have great, well trained and healthy horses that are well adapted to this terrain and environment, they do have a mind of their own.
-Given the terrain we ride in, our orientation is more comprehensive than most other places in order to set you up for success.
-In the end, you are responsible and need to assume responsibility.
+Although we have great, well trained, and healthy horses that are well adapted to this terrain and environment, they are flight animals.
+Given the terrain we ride in, our orientation is more comprehensive than most other places to set you up for success.
+You should know your limitations and are responsible for your own safety.